Creating Your First Agent

 When you restart the app and ask the agent "How many tickets are open?", a log should appear in your Studio Pro console indicating that your microflow was executed.

-Connect Function: Get Ticket by Identifier
+Connecting Function: Get Ticket by Identifier (Without MCP Server)

 As a second function, the model can pass an identifier if the user asked for details of a specific ticket and the function returns the whole object as JSON to the model.